replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Check for undefined rather than falsy values when conditionally rendering responses
 - For streaming responses, validate isComplete as boolean type rather than checking for undefined
 - For streaming UI transitions, check isComplete on last message before showing next step
+- When handling revision updates:
+  - Always fetch fresh workspace state from server
+  - Refresh messages along with workspace state
+  - Use workspaceId from revision event for reliability
+- For chat messages:
+  - Show "thinking..." while determining intent (isIntentComplete is false)
+  - Show "generating response..." after intent is determined but before response arrives
+  - ChatMessage type requires isIntentComplete and intent fields from backend
 - When updating state from real-time events:
   - Update local state immediately for optimistic UI
   - Handle errors and revert state if needed